 “That’s really been a disproportionate focus of ours to see players in game settings over an extended period of time, so we have a track record of performance and a track record of how they handle themselves as individuals.
 So, considering the market dynamics, it’s been impressive to see the work that our scouts have done in navigating the landscape to be able to add impactful players through the international system.”

-These are the Indians’ Top 5 international prospects of all time.
+Let’s take a look at the Indians’ Top 5 international prospects of all time:

 It wasn’t that long ago that Ramírez was in Lake County, playing for the Tribe’s Class A team, hitting .354 with an .865 OPS.
 After that season in 2012, Ramírez hit .272 for Double-A Akron before making his Major League debut on Sept.
 1, 2013.
 The Dominican Republic native had sporadic playing time in ’14 and ’15 before settling into an everyday role in ’16.
 Outside of the slump that the third baseman fell into at the end of ’18 that continued into the start of ’19, he’s been more than what the Indians could’ve asked for.
 He hit .312 with an .825 OPS in his first full season, and followed that with a .318 average in ’17 with a .957 OPS, 29 homers, 83 RBIs and a league-leading 56 doubles to place third in the American League MVP Award vote.
 He came in third in the AL MVP vote in ’18 again and has been a force in the Tribe’s offense since he broke into the Majors.